 Version 2.1 (Early draft)

-JMS message-driven beans
+JMS Message-driven beans

-A new chapter 16 "" has been added .
+A new chapter 16 "JMS Message-driven beans" has been added .
 This extends the specification of JMS MDBs in the EJB specification to define an additional type of JMS MDB that does not implement the javax.jms.MessageListener interface but instead implements the javax.jms.MessageDrivenBean interface.